Alias-z/mmsegmentation/README.md

 ## This branch implements Rein

-**Rein is parameter-efficient fine-tuning approach of vision foundation models for superior domain generalization**
+**Rein a is parameter-efficient fine-tuning approach of vision foundation models for superior domain generalization**

 ## Codebase